error311/FileRise/README.md

 **Quick links:** [Demo](#live-demo) • [Install](#installation--setup) • [Docker](#1-running-with-docker-recommended) • [Unraid](#unraid) • [WebDAV](#quick-start-mount-via-webdav) • [FAQ](#faq--troubleshooting)

 **Elevate your File Management** – A modern, self-hosted web file manager.
+Upload, organize, and share files or folders through a sleek, responsive web interface.
+**FileRise** is lightweight yet powerful — your personal cloud drive that you fully control.

+Now featuring **Granular Access Control (ACL)** with per-folder permissions, inheritance, and live admin editing.
+Grant precise capabilities like *view*, *upload*, *rename*, *delete*, or *manage* on a per-user, per-folder basis — enforced across the UI, API, and WebDAV.

-Upload, organize, and share files or folders through a sleek web interface. **FileRise** is lightweight yet powerful: think of it as your personal cloud drive that you control.
-With drag-and-drop uploads, in-browser editing, secure user logins (with SSO and 2FA support), and one-click sharing, **FileRise** makes file management on your server a breeze.
+With drag-and-drop uploads, in-browser editing, secure user logins (SSO & TOTP 2FA), and one-click public sharing, **FileRise** brings professional-grade file management to your own server — simple to deploy, easy to scale, and fully self-hosted.

 > ⚠️ **Security fix in v1.5.0** — ACL hardening.
 If you’re on ≤1.4.x, please upgrade.